pola-rs/r-polars/DEVELOPMENT.md

 ## Check the performance via debug mode

 If you experience unexpected sluggish performance, when using polars in a given IDE, we'd like to hear about it.
-You can try to activate `pl$set_options(debug_polars = TRUE)` to profile what methods are being touched (not necessarily run) and how fast.
+You can try to activate `options(polars.debug_polars = TRUE)` to profile what methods are being touched (not necessarily run) and how fast.
 Below is an example of good behavior.

 ```r
 library(polars)